EasonLyo/sigma/README.md

 # High Performance API Gateway

-A high performance API gateway based on Vertx(Netty).
+A high performances API gateway based on Vertx(Netty), can execute on native image.

 # Feature List